 They account for ~10% of all benign bone lesions and there is a male predilection (M:F 2-4:1) 2.

-Classically patients present with nocturnal pain and is relieved by salicylates (e.g. aspirin).
+Classically patients present with nocturnal pain and are relieved by salicylates (e.g. aspirin).

 Soft tissue swelling may occur (see case 4) and if close to a growth plate, accelerated growth may be evident 2, presumably related to hyperaemia.